SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Patterns.rst

 Enumeration Case Pattern
 ------------------------

-An :newTerm:`enumeration case pattern` matches a case of an enumeration type.
+An :newTerm:`enumeration case pattern` matches a case of an existing enumeration type.
+Enumeration case patterns can appear only as patterns in ``switch`` statement case labels.

+If the enumeration case you're trying to match has any associated values, the corresponding enumeration case pattern must specify a tuple pattern that contains one element for each associated value.
+For an example that uses a ``switch`` statement to match enumeration cases containing associated values, see :ref:`Enumerations_AssociatedValues`.

 .. langref-grammar